2019-2020 Graduate Catalog [ARCHIVED CATALOG]

-A student enrolled for six hours per block is considered a full-time student.
+A student enrolled for six hours is considered a full-time student by Lipscomb University.
+However, students in the MFT program are required to maintain a 9-12 hour load in order to remain in the program.
+CMHC and Psychology students normally enroll in 9 hours, but the programs allow flexibility for students wishing to enroll in fewer hours.
 A student enrolled for less than six hours is considered a part-time student.
-No student will be permitted to enroll for more than 12 hours per block without special approval from the director of the graduate program.
+No student will be permitted to enroll for more than 12 hours per semester without special approval from the director of the graduate program.

-- Good Academic Standing: To remain in good academic standing, the M.A or M.F.A.* in film and creative media student must maintain a cumulative 3.00 GPA and a 3.00 GPA on the most recent 12 semester hours of work.
+- Good Academic Standing: To remain in good academic standing, the student must maintain a cumulative 3.00 GPA and a 3.00 GPA on the most recent 12 semester hours of work.

-- Suspension: If the requisite GPA is not attained, the student will be suspended from graduate studies at Lipscomb for the following semester, after which the student may apply for readmission.
+- Suspension: If a student is on probation and the requisite GPA is not attained, the student will be suspended from graduate studies at Lipscomb for the following semester, after which the student may apply for readmission.
 The student may be required to appear before the graduate committee.

 - Appeals: Appeals to suspension decisions should be made in writing to the Vice Provost for Academic Affairs.
 Appeals must be received no later than 4:30 p.m. on the Monday of the week before classes begin for the term during which the student wishes to be readmitted.